School Breakfast Programs ($16,000)

 The School Breakfast Program meets the Youth Development and Community Health Improvement aspects of the corporate contribution program.

 The breakfast program is funded by Breakfast for Learning and Brighter Futures both in which are non-profit organization solely dedicated to child nutrition programs in Canada.
-Youth often will go to school having absolutely nothing at home and in some cases, children will not have time to eat breakfast, leading to behavioural and academic problems.
+Youth often will go to school having absolutely nothing at home and in some cases, children will not have time to eat breakfast, leading to behavioral and academic problems.

 The funding benefits the children of Nunavut in many ways: